-California Penal Code 189 PC defines the degrees of murder.
+Penal Code 189 PC is the California statute that sets forth the degrees of murder.
 First-degree murder comprises premeditated murder, felony murder, and killing by poisoning, torture, or explosives.
-And second-degree murder is an unintentional homicide resulting from extremely reckless behavior.
+Second-degree murder is an unintentional homicide that results from extremely reckless behavior.

 The full text of the statute reads as follows: